MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 MSAppCenter.start("{Your App Secret}", withServices: [MSAnalytics.self])
 ```

-Great, you are all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.
+Great, you're all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.

-Look at the documentation for [App Center Analytics](~/sdk/analytics/ios.md) and [App Center Crashes](~/sdk/crashes/ios.md) to learn how to customize and use more advanced functionalities of both services.
+Look at the [App Center Analytics docs](~/sdk/analytics/ios.md) and [App Center Crashes docs](~/sdk/crashes/ios.md) to learn how to customize and use more advanced functionalities of both services.

 To learn how to get started with in-app updates, read the documentation of [App Center Distribute](~/sdk/distribute/ios.md).